Date: Thursday 14 September 2017

 Seth Godin taught us that bringing together a tribe of like-minded people can start a movement and amazing things can happen.
 These three groups along with Boring Money believe this theory and here they discuss how they have implemented and what it has created.

-Holly Mackay, MD, Boring Money gives her closing thoughts on the day with a research re-cap and we'll vote on our favourite new tech demos.
+Holly Mackay, MD, Boring Money gives her closing thoughts on the day with a research re-cap.

 Drinks and networking